 How to use the pH strips

 1. Cut a 1-inch segment off of the test strip roll.

 2. Spit saliva (not the thick, mucusy stuff 🙂 ) into a cup or small dish, or even just into a dry sink or onto a bathroom counter.

 3. Place one end of the pH test strip into the saliva until it becomes saturated (1 to 2 seconds is generally sufficient).

 4. Immediately compare the color of the wet strip against the color chart on the test kit.

 5. Record the pH so you can track your progress of shifting your oral pH over time.

 We have created a free simple yet powerful pH tracking tool to serve as a record for you to use.

 In this way, you can track your morning saliva pH.
 Then, you can take notes about how various foods, stress levels, and other factors impact your saliva pH throughout the day.

 Using a feedback tool like our saliva pH tracker is a powerful way to assist you along your path to optimal oral health.

-Also, if you’re ready to take your oral health to the next level and gain a complete understanding of how to stop tooth decay and reverse cavities, feel free to download our FREE resource guide, “How to Remineralize Your Teeth”
+Also, if you’re ready to take your oral health to the next level and gain a complete understanding of how to stop tooth decay and reverse cavities, feel free to download our FREE eBook, “How to Remineralize Your Teeth”.